azuline/cmponly/README.md

 ```

 However, this pattern comes with a footgun: if we refactor `Record`'s fields to
-be named `C` and `D` instead, `cmponly.Fields` will not autorefactor or fail
+be named `C` and `D` instead, and forget to update `cmponly.Fields`'s
+parameters, `cmponly.Fields` will not autorefactor or fail typechecking.
-typechecking. `cmp.Diff` will compare 0 fields and vacuously pass.
+`cmp.Diff` will compare 0 fields and vacuously pass.

 The `cmponlylint` linter solves this footgun.
 This linter checks that all
 specified fields are valid fields on the struct being compared.
 So in the above